Eddiedude1/SAT-Participation-Improvement-Strategy/README.md

 You can see the source for the SAT data [here](https://blog.prepscholar.com/average-sat-scores-by-state-most-recent), and the source for the ACT data [here](https://blog.prepscholar.com/act-scores-by-state-averages-highs-and-lows).

-These data give average SAT and ACT scores by state, as well as participation rates, for the graduating class of 2017.
+This data gives the average SAT and ACT scores by state, and  participation rates for the graduating class of 2017.